anyaleewahal/anyaleewahal.github.io/_pages/research.md

 ## JOURNAL & CONFERENCE ARTICLES

-Wahal, A., E. Mendenhall, and M. Giordano.
+**Wahal, A.**, E. Mendenhall, and M. Giordano.
 2023.
 “Water in the West: Analyzing the Impact of Colorado River Basin Shortages on Farming and Development in Arizona.”
 Journal of Rural Studies.

-M. Giordano and A. Wahal.
+M. Giordano and **A. Wahal**.
 2023.
 India, China and the Brahmaputra: Dams as the New Boundary Stones?
 International Journal of Water Resources Development.

 Baharav, Y., L. Nichols, **A. Wahal**, O. Gow, K. Shickman, M. Edwards, and K. Huffling.
 2023.
 “The Impact of Extreme Heat Exposure on Pregnant People and Neonates: A State of the Science Review.”
 Journal of Midwifery & Women’s Health. [https://doi.org/10.1111/jmwh.13502](https://doi.org/10.1111/jmwh.13502).